Skip to content

 • The frequency at which the DIAs, QDIAs, and DIMs will be monitored (e.g., quarterly, semi-annually, etc.).

-Monitoring Retirement Plan Investments
+Retirement Investment Plan Chart

 There is no perfect formula or checklist for creating an IPS; the key is to have criteria for assessing investment options and follow that criteria.
 Generally, the plan committee in conjunction with the plan’s investment advisor or consultant will draft the IPS with assistance from legal counsel if necessary.
 Many retirement plan service providers will offer template IPS forms; however, to be effective, each IPS should be customized to the extent possible to match the needs of the plan participants and beneficiaries.